PracticingDeveloper/practicingruby.com/_posts/2010-12-23-obfuscations-of-christmas-past.md

 as you understand some basic string manipulation and how to decode a `base64` encoded string, you could use this technique to render your code as pretty much any arbitrary ASCII art.

-Of course, one would expect that the guy who eventually would go on to create something as clever and useful as the [Rack web server interface](https://github.com/rack/rack) would have an extra trick or two up his sleeve.
-Not to disappoint, Christian confirmed Michael's explanation was valid, but in the process revealed that he felt it'd be too fragile and tedious to manually format the code himself into the desired ascii art.
+Of course, one would expect that the person who eventually would go on to create something as clever and useful as the [Rack web server interface](https://github.com/rack/rack) would have an extra trick or two up their sleeve.
+Not to disappoint, Leah confirmed Michael's explanation was valid, but in the process revealed that they felt it'd be too fragile and tedious to manually format the code themselves into the desired ascii art.

-For those curious about how he got around this problem, you can check out his [full solution](http://groups.google.com/group/comp.lang.ruby/msg/aa5b4f8eaa85e6b8?dmode=source) which implements a code generator that fills in a template with the `base64` encoded source.
+For those curious about how they got around this problem, you can check out their [full solution](http://groups.google.com/group/comp.lang.ruby/msg/aa5b4f8eaa85e6b8?dmode=source) which implements a code generator that fills in a template with the `base64` encoded source.

 While the code should be pretty easy to follow with a little effort, feel free to post questions here if you need help figuring things out.
 It's a really neat bit of code and is worth exploring, so I don't mind giving some hints where needed.